brandonduran/brandonduran.github.io/_pages/about.md

 Outside of my work, I enjoy baking, running, hiking, and cycling.

+**02/25** Our paper introducing a new method for diagnosing effective radiative forcing from aerosol-cloud interactions in climate models was just published in _Atmospheric Chemistry and Physics_.
+[Check it out!](https://acp.copernicus.org/articles/25/2123/2025/)

 **06/24** I presented on a new method for diagnosing effective radiative forcing from aerosol-cloud interactions in climate models at the 2024 CFMIP Meeting in Boston College.
 Thanks to the organizers for having me!

 **07/22** I moved down to La Jolla and got started on some intriguing ML & heat wave research!
 Super excited to start this new chapter.